mousepawmedia/devdocs/network/source/tools/python.rst

 Python3 Development Environment
 ######################################

-We use the latest version of Python 3 for a lot of our application and GUI development.
+We use Python 3.7 (or later) for a lot of our application and GUI development.
 PySide2 is our GUI toolkit.

 We recommend either VSCode or Atom as our main Python IDE, although you can use whatever you're most comfortable with.